speakfriend/speakfriend/README.md

 ## Setting up the project for development

 There are a few steps to get setup on our stack; we are working to simplify this.
 The tools being used for this project might be a bit new / unconventional, but don't let that stop you from checking this out!
-You can also find @teesloane on the [TorontoJS slack](http://slack.torontojs.com/) if you have any questions; he try and help you out if he can.
+You can also find @teesloane on the [TorontoJS slack](http://slack.torontojs.com/) if you have any questions; he'll try and help you out if he can.

 1. [Download and install postgrest](https://postgrest.com/en/v4.1/install.html) (< instructions on the page linked )